harilvfs/carch/README.md

 </div>

 # Carch
-A Simple Script That May Help You Automating Linux System Setups.
+A Simple Script That May Help You Automate Linux System Setups.

 <details>
 <summary><strong>Preview 👀</strong></summary>